davidrasm/MolEpi/syllabus.md

 permalink: /syllabus/
 ---

-Please note that this is only a draft.

 ### Week 1: Jan 6-10
 **Lecture:** Introduction: Phylogenetic insights into infectious disease dynamics <br>
 **Lab:** Wrangling and aligning sequence data, building ML phylogenies